LTUC/amman-dotnet-401d2/Lectures/Class08/README.md

 - We want bookAuthorCollection ot hold information only about the book and author when extracing data
     1. .Where is an example of an extension method.

-1. Delegates
-   1. What are they
-   1. Examples

 1. Sub Queries
 1. LINQ to Objects